 Having suffered much cruelty at the hands of her father, Isabel Kenton is shocked to hear after his death that he was not her real father.
 She inherits their house while her twin brother Mark is left the family steel works.
 When World War I breaks out, Mark joins the RAF, and the management of the business is left in Isabel's hands, which is not welcomed by the town's industrialists.
 She makes many enemies and has to struggle to keep her business alive.
 After much unhappiness, she finally finds love with the manager of a local foundry as well as the identity of her real father.

 Many bitter tears are shed - Books Magazine

-No doubt any fan of the historical saga, when men were men and women always swooned, will love it - reader in Telegraph & Argus, (A Promise Given)
+No doubt any fan of the historical saga, when men were men and women always swooned, will love it - Telegraph & Argus (A Promise Given)

 Meg Hutchinson lived for sixty years in Wednesbury, where her parents and grandparents spent all their lives.
 Her passion for storytelling reaped dividends, with her novels regularly appearing in bestseller lists.
 She was the undisputed queen of the clogs and shawls saga.
 Passionate about history, her meticulous research provided an authentic context to the action-packed narratives set in the Black Country.
 She died in February 2010.